2006 United States House of Representatives elections in Kentucky

-The 2006 House elections in Kentucky occurred on November 7, 2006 to elect the members of the State of Kentucky's delegation to the United States House of Representatives.
-Kentucky had six seats in the House, apportioned according to the 2000 United States Census.
+The 2006 House elections in Kentucky occurred on November 7, 2006, to elect the members of the State of Kentucky's delegation to the United States House of Representatives.
+Kentucky had six seats in the House, apportioned according to the 2000 United States census.

 These elections occurred simultaneously with the United States Senate elections of 2006, the United States House elections in other states, and various state and local elections.

 Overview

 District 1

 Incumbent Republican Congressman Ed Whitfield faced off against former Congressman Thomas Barlow, the Democratic nominee, winning by a solid margin, but less than he is used to in this west Kentucky-based district.

+Predictions

 District 2

 Incumbent Ron Lewis (R) was sought a sixth term in this conservative, west-central Kentucky district.
 Lewis has had no trouble winning reelection after succeeding longtime Democrat William Natcher.
 His special election victory turned out to be the first sign of the Republican wave later that year.
 But when first elected, he had promised to serve only six full terms.
 He was challenged by state Representative Mike Weaver, whose background in business and War Veteran of both Korea and Vietnam made it hard to portray him as a liberal.
 However, Weaver had trouble raising money.
 Ultimately, Weaver was unable to capitalize on the Democratic wave sweeping the country, and lost to Lewis.